ArberSephirotheca/llvm-project/docs/LOWERING_ALGEBRA_DESIGN.md

 - `LoweringContext` becomes a lightweight owner of common state (diagnostics, return type, loop/switch stacks).
 Each interpreter holds a reference to the context and exposes typed accessors.
-- The algebra may need additional hooks (e.g., for branch masks) as we refactor more helpers.
-Add them incrementally with clear semantics.
+- The algebra now reserves hooks for short-circuit logic, buffer accesses, wave intrinsics, and atomics; keep expanding the surface with clear semantics as more helpers migrate.
 - Replace push/pop stacks with RAII guard objects (`LoopScope`, `IfScope`).
   Emit uses them to manage MLIR regions; analysis tracks scope nesting for correctness checks.